-The most pervasive source of noise is thermal noise, due to the motion of thermally agitated free electrons in a conductor.
+The most pervasive source of noise is thermal noise, which arises from the motion of thermally agitated free electrons in a conductor.
 Since everything in the universe is at some temperature above absolute zero, every conductor must generate noise.

-Every resistor (and all conductors have resistance) generates an rms noise voltage:
+Every resistor (and all conductors

+have resistance) generates an rms noise voltage:

-$e = \sqrt{4kTRB}$
+$$e = \sqrt{4kTRB}$$ Eq 1

-where R is the resistance, T is the absolute temperature in degrees K, B is the bandwidth in Hertz, and k is Boltzmann's constant, 1.38 x $10^{-23}$ joules / K.
+where R is the resistance, T is the absolute temperature in kelvins (K), B is the bandwidth in hertz, and k is Boltzmann's constant, 1.38×10^{-23} joules/K.

-Converting to power, $e^2/R$ , and adjusting for the Gaussian distribution of noise voltage, the noise power generated by the resistor is:
+Converting to power, $P=e^2/R$, and adjusting for the Gaussian distribution of noise voltage, the noise power generated by the resistor, in watts, is: $P_n = kTB$ Eq 2 which is independent of the resistance.

-$$P_n = kTB$$ (watts)

-which is independent of the resistance.
 Thus, all resistors at the same temperature generate the same noise power.
 The noise is white noise, meaning that the power density does not vary with frequency, but always has a power density of kT watts/Hz.
-More important is that the noise power is directly proportional to absolute temperature T, since k is a constant.
+The noise power is directly proportional to absolute temperature T, since k is a constant.
 At the nominal ambient temperature of 290 K, we can calculate this power; converted to dBm, we get the familiar -174 dBm/Hz.
-Just multiply by the bandwidth in Hertz to get the available noise power at ambient temperature.
-The choice of 290 K for ambient might seem a bit cool, since the equivalent $17^{\circ}$ C or $62^{\circ}$ F would be a rather cool room temperature, but 290 makes all the calculations come out to even numbers.
+Just multiply by the bandwidth in hertz to get the available noise power at ambient temperature.
+The choice of 290 K for ambient might seem a bit cool, since the equivalent 17° C or 62° F would be a rather cool room temperature, but 290 K makes all the calculations come out to even numbers.

-The instantaneous noise voltage has a Gaussian distribution around the rms value.
-The gaussian distribution has no limit on the peak amplitude, so at any instant the noise voltage may have any value from -infinity to +infinity.
+The instantaneous noise voltage has a Gaussian probability distribution around the rms value.
+The Gaussian distribution has no limit on the peak amplitude, so at any instant the noise voltage may have any value from $-\infty$ to $+\infty$.
 For design purposes, we can use a value that will not be exceeded more than 0.01% of the time.
-This voltage is 4 times the rms value, or 12 dB higher, so our system must be able to handle peak powers 12 dB higher than the average noise power to if we are to measure noise without errors.
+This voltage is four times the rms value, or 12 dB higher, so our system must be able to handle peak powers 12 dB higher than the average noise power if we are to measure noise without errors.1

-Signal to Noise Ratio
+Signal-to-Noise Ratio

-Now that we know the noise power in a given bandwidth, we can easily calculate how much signal is required to achieve a desired signal to noise ratio, S/N. For SSB, perhaps 10 dB S/N is required for good communications; since ambient thermal noise in a 2.5 KHz bandwidth is -140 dBm, calculated as follows:
+Now that we know the noise power in a given bandwidth, we can easily calculate how much signal is required to achieve a desired signal-to-noise ratio (S/N).
+For SSB, perhaps 10 dB of S/N is required for good communication; the ambient thermal noise in a 2.5-kHz bandwidth is -140 dBm, calculated as follows:

-$P_n = kTB = 1.38 \times 10^{-23} \times 290 \times 2500 = 1.0 \times 10^{-17}$ watts
+$I_n = kTB = 1.38 \times 10^{-23} \times 290 \times 2500 = 1.0 \times 10^{-17} \,\mathrm{W}$